metamath/lamp-guide/docs/11/index.md

 With a little extra work we can give metamath-lamp the information it needs.
 Let's assume that we know we want to use `ax-2` to prove this.

-One approach would be replace the work variable "&amp;W1" with the expression required by `ax-2`, namely, `( ph -> ( ps -> ch ) )`.
+One approach would be to replace the work variable "&amp;W1" with the expression required by `ax-2`, namely, `( ph -> ( ps -> ch ) )`.
 Here's how you could do that, but note that we're going to cancel